littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 6.1 Vectorizing text is the process of transforming text into numeric tensors.
 This can be done in multiple ways: Segment text into words, and transform each word into a vector; Segment text into characters, and transform each character into a vector;Extract n-grams of words or characters, and transform each n-gram into a vector.N-grams are overlapping groups of multiple consecutive words or characters.
 Collectively, the different units into which you can break down text (words, charac- ters, or n-grams) are called tokens, and breaking text into such tokens is called tokeniza- tion.

+Here use a simple example to show how can we use text to sentiment classification.

 # Chapter 7

 # Chapter 8